3db/3db/docs/usage/extending.rst

 3DB is designed to be extended without needing any modifications to the source codebase itself (and thus, it is fully extendable even when installed as a module).
 In particular, one can extend 3DB by replacing one or more of the modules with custom subclasses.
-The guides linked below illustrate how to do this, but first it will be useful to briefly describe the structure of 3DB and the role that each module plays.
+The guides linked above illustrate how to do this, but first it will be useful to briefly describe the structure of 3DB and the role that each module plays.

-3DB is structured as a client-server application: the server loads the `configuration file <TODO>`_, and uses it to load the 3D models, the environments, and the search space.
+3DB is structured as a client-server application: the server loads the `configuration file <quickstart.html#writing-a-configuration-file>`_, and uses it to load the 3D models, the environments, and the search space.
 From then on, the responsibility of the server is to send jobs to the client, receive the corresponding results, save them in a buffer, and then (concurrently on a separate process) log results from